-Use a Collection to offer an ordered bundle of courses and take your multi-course program from choose-your-own adventure....
+Use a Collection to take your multi-course program from choose-your-own adventure....

 to one-step clarity.

 List multiple courses on one learning path and give instant access to all courses with a single enrollment.
-Keep everyone in a group together as they work through the program.
+Keep everyone in a particular Cohort together as they work through the program.

 How to create a Collection

 Creating a Collection is very similar to creating a course.

 Choose to create a new Collection.
 Name your Collection and select the "Create" button.

 Once you've created your Collection, you can edit the Path.
 Add existing courses to your Collection Path.
 Optionally group two or more courses together and add multiple groupings of courses.
 Drag and drop courses easily on the Path to reorder.

 Invite learners to the Cohort just like you would with an individual course.

 Create a new Collection from your Teach tab on your Home page.